Barclays' new CEO shows Britain's biggest investment bank is going back to the Bob Diamond era

-Barclays just hired the man who could unravel everything the bank’s former boss Antony Jenkins was hired to do — to turn Barclays into a more high-street-friendly lender and move away from the risky world of investment banking.
+Barclays is reportedly just about to hire a man who could unravel everything that the bank’s former boss Antony Jenkins was hired to do — to turn Barclays into a more high street-friendly lender and move away from the risky world of investment banking.

-The British bank confirmed in a regulatory statement that Staley will start his new job

-from December 1, 2015 after two weeks of speculation within the media and markets.

-Barclays is an incredibly important, broad and complex business.
-Appointing an individual with the business scope, seasoning and track record is a difficult challenge.

-In Jes Staley we believe we have an executive with the appropriate leadership talent and wide-ranging experience to deliver shareholder value and to take the Group forward strategically.
-In particular, he understands corporate and investment banking well, the re-positioning of which is one of our major priorities.
+A number of news agencies, including the Wall Street Journal and the Financial Times, reported that James “Jes” Staley is poised to take over as CEO pending regulator approval.
+Barclays declined to comment to Business Insider despite the prolific coverage on Staley on Tuesday morning.

-Staley is the opposite of ousted CEO Jenkins.
-He’s a hedge fund manager at the US-based BlueMountain Capital.
-Two years before that he was the CEO of JPMorgan’s investment-banking and asset-management unit.
+Staley is the polar opposite of ousted CEO Antony Jenkins.
+He’s currently a hedge fund manager at US-based BlueMountain Capital.
+Two years prior to that he was the CEO of JP Morgan’s investment banking and asset management unit.
 He oversaw the bank’s “expansion in to alternative investments” and earned huge sums even during the credit crisis, when his bank had to use some of the US government’s temporary bailout funds.

 Even in 2007, he earned a salary of $US400,000 (£260,311) and a total compensation of $US16.7 million (£10.9 million) for just one year.